 Board of Directors

-Joselyn is the Former Co-chair of the Chancellor’s Advisory Committee on Gender Identity and Sexual Orientation Issues at UCSD.
-She became very involved with the LGBT community when she moved back to San Diego eleven years ago.
-She has a long career in healthcare administration, has seen the ways that the LGBT community is treated in a healthcare setting, and is working to improve the quality of care.
+Joselyn is the former co-chair of the Chancellor’s Advisory Committee on Gender Identity and Sexual Orientation Issues at UCSD.
+She became very involved with the LGBT community when she moved back to San Diego sixteen years ago.
+She had a long career in healthcare administration, has seen the ways that the LGBT community is treated in a healthcare setting, and is working to improve the quality of care.
 She is a Registered Nurse, and also holds a Master of Science degree as well as a Ph.D.
 She has been part of several committees at the San Diego LGBT Community Center, including chairing the LGBT Senior Trailblazers, development for the Fifty and Better group, and working on the Senior Housing Advisory Group.
 She has also been treasurer of Equality Professional Network, and has provided education and consultation on LGBT issues to countless Skilled Nursing and Rehabilitation Facilities.

 Rev. Stephen J. Mather